Tijuana Donkey Show ™ - Visit Mexico

 WRONG!

-To be more precise, outside of "conservative" America, where people don't go walking around with Bibles up our return air supplies, there is a type of entertainment called burlesque.
+To be more precise, outside of "conservative" America, where people don't go walking around with Bibles up their return air supplies, there is a type of entertainment called burlesque.
 This Mexican version, called "burlesco", is perhaps some of the raunchiest, grotesque theatrical shows in the world.
 The "Donkey Show" makes Moulan Rouge, and the original "Hoochie Coochie" seem like Sunday sermons in comparison.

 But apparently the "real" Donkey Show isn't in Tijuana.
 Tijuana is merely a con, or a scam for wiley Mexicans making a quick buck off ignorant tourists .
-While the original show is still performed daily in prostitution legal, Boy's Town, (La Zona Rosa [The Red Light District] of Nuevo Laredo), Mexico which has far less stringent policia restrictions as the reputation protected Tijuana which attracts thousands of American tourists daily.
-Gulliable tourists likely often believe that "true" donkey shows are performed in Tijuana, because of the pop culture references in movies and TV which lead to the popularity of the phrase "Tijuana Donkey Show".
+While the original show is still performed daily in prostitution legal, Boy's Town, (La Zona Rosa [The Red Light District] of Nuevo Laredo), Mexico which has far less stringent policia restrictions than the reputation protected Tijuana which attracts thousands of American tourists daily.
+Gullible tourists likely often believe that "true" donkey shows are performed in Tijuana, because of the pop culture references in movies and TV which lead to the popularity of the phrase "Tijuana Donkey Show".
 You may just be strolling around T.J. with 10 tequila shots to the wind, taco con carnitas in hand when a Tijuana cab driver entices you and your friends to a real life Donkey Show".
 Your first thought is...
-"Hey I remember something about that in a movie", "Sure".
+"Hey I remember something about that in a movie", "sure".
 You pile into the cab, and not knowing exactly where you're being taken, it's too late when the cabbie pulls down a narrow alley and you're robbed by a band of Mexican muggers.
 Worse yet, there are stories of unwilling American tourists who go in search of the Donkey Show in Boy's Town, and end up becoming part of the show itself in the fashion of 'Girls gone Wild".

 tijuana_donkeys_show_bar.jpg

-Patron's of the bar started cheering burro, burro, burro as they dragged me to the stage, stripped, and bound to the dance pole with rope in a fashion so the donkey could perform it's show unhindered.
+Patron's of the bar started cheering burro, burro, burro as they dragged me to the stage, stripped, and bound to the dance pole with rope in a fashion so the donkey could perform its show unhindered.

 la_zona_rosa_boys_town_wall_gaps.jpg